WaterLily-jl/WaterLily.jl/README.md

 ```
 The second to last line defines the circle geometry using a signed distance function.
 The `AutoBody` function uses [automatic differentiation](https://github.com/JuliaDiff/) to infer the other geometric parameter automatically.
 Replace the circle's distance function with any other, and now you have the flow around something else... such as a [donut](examples/ThreeD_donut.jl), a [block](examples/TwoD_block.jl) or the [Julia logo](examples/TwoD_Julia.jl).
 Finally, the last line defines the `Simulation` by passing in the `dims=(n+2,m+2)` and the other parameters we've defined.

-Now we can create a simulation (first line) and run it forward in time (second and third line)
+Now we can create a simulation (first line) and run it forward in time (third line)
 ```julia
 circ = circle(3*2^6,2^7);
 t_end = 10;